samuelarbibe/unity/README.md

 # Unity - [demo](https://unity-eta.vercel.app/)
----
+> Airborne sensor projection simulator

-Unity is an Airborne/Satellite camera projection simulator.
+Unity is an Airborne/Satellite sensor projection simulator.
-It can be used to simulate the projected vieweing polygon on the surface of the earth, given a set of camera paremeters.
+It can be used to simulate the projected vieweing polygon on the surface of the earth, given a set of sensor paremeters.

 ### How does it work?
 Unity uses [Three.js](https://threejs.org/) to perform rendering and vector manipulation.